trrapp12/disappearing-directory/README.md

 ---

-Another quick project to practice JavaScript.
-An example of a input that you can "search" by adding logic to key-up event listeners.
+A nod to Ryan Holiday's "The Obstacle is the Way" and all Stoic philosophers.
+Also a JavaScript for practice.

+Demonstrates a search bar that uses key-up event listeners and logic comparisons to decide which entries to show or hide based on user input.

 <br/>
 <br/>